 The University will use a graduated emergency response posture which conforms to the four-tier system of readiness levels of local jurisdictions, and the State of Texas.
 These levels are used to communicate the University's state of readiness to internal and external response partners.
 As the potential severity of the incident or the demand on University resources grows, emergency response and coordination activities will increase to meet the demands.
 In addition, this approach is used for assessing activation of the campus UHEOC.
+In the event the UHEOC is activated, EOC Department Liaisons may be requested to respond either virtually or in person at the EOC.
 Additional information can be found in the UHEOC Operating Manual.